vvmadhavreddy/interactive-dictionary/README.md

 # interactive-dictionary
-An interactive dictionary coded in python as learned from the python mega course on Udemy
+This is an interactive dictionary coded in python as learned from the python mega course on Udemy.

+I made some modifications to the original code and made the dictionary a bit more user friendly.